AndranikUgujyan/imbd_classification_task/README.md

     docker rmi -f <image-id>

-The command will remove the image.
+The command will delete the image.
 ***

 ## Run API